microsoft/PTVS/.github/ISSUE_TEMPLATE/bug-report.md

-**Configuration information (If you are providing a diagnostics file (see below), skip this section)** VS Version: [Can be found under "Help->About Microsoft Visual Studio"] PTVS version: [Can be found under "Help->About Microsoft Visual Studio->Installed products"] Python version:
+**Configuration information (If you are providing a diagnostics file (see below), skip this section)** VS Version: [Can be found under "Help->About Microsoft Visual Studio"] PTVS version: [Can be found under "Help->About Microsoft Visual Studio->Installed products->Python with Pylance"] Python version:
 Debugger Type (if applicable): [New debugger or legacy debugger?]